-The sensor's serial number can be found on the label stuck to the top lid of the sensor.
+The sensor's serial number is stamped onto the side of the sensor base, next to the N/S indicator (seen to the right of the photograph above).
+It can also be found on the label on the top lid of the sensor.
 You should quote this serial number if you need assistance from Güralp Systems.